hammerheim-game/hammerheim-rules/4-equipment.md

 Some influential Goblins carry badges of office, usually taking the form of long wooden poles with an icon or sharp blade on the end.

-[Forest Goblins Only]
+_[Forest Goblins Only]_

+__
-Range: Close Combat
+__Range:____ Close Combat

+__
-Strength: As user
+__Strength:____ As user

+__
-Special Rule: Strike First, Unwieldy, Cavalry Bonus, Animosity
+__Special Rules:____ Strike First, Unwieldy, Cavalry Bonus, Animosity

-Special Rules
-Strike First: A warrior with a spear strikes first in the first turn of hand-to-hand combat.
+__Strike First:__ A warrior with a spear strikes first in the first turn of hand-to-hand combat.

-Unwieldy: A warrior with a spear may only use a shield or a buckler in his other hand.
+__Unwieldy:__ A warrior with a spear may only use a shield or a buckler in his other hand.
 He may not use a second weapon.

-Cavalry Bonus: If using the rules for mounted models, a mounted warrior armed with a spear receives a +1 Strength bonus when he charges.
+__Cavalry Bonus:__ If using the rules for mounted models, a mounted warrior armed with a spear receives a +1 Strength bonus when he charges.
 This bonus only applies for that turn.

-Animosity: The Hero with a boss pole and any Goblin henchmen within 6" to ignore animosity.
+__Animosity:__ The Hero with a boss pole and any Goblin henchmen within 6" to ignore animosity.

 ### Brazier Iron

 The brazier iron is a weapon commonly used by witch hunters.
 It consists of a long heft topped by an iron cup filled with burning hot coals.
-In combat, the weapon takes on an eldritch quality as the burning embers sear the air as it is swung, opponents are sent reeling in flaming agony as they are set on fire
+In combat, the weapon takes on an eldritch quality as the burning embers sear the air as it is swung, opponents are sent reeling in flaming agony as they are set on fire.

+__
-Range: Close combat
+__Range:____ Close combat

+__
-Strength: As user +
+__Strength:____ As user +

+__
-Special Rule: Two-handed, Fire,
+__Special Rules:____ Two-handed, Fire,

-Special Rules
-Two-handed: As a brazier requires two hands to use, a model using a brazier may not use a shield, buckler or additional weapon in close combat.
-If the model has a shield he still gets a +1 bonus to his armor save against shooting.
+__Two-handed:__ As a brazier requires two hands to use, a model using a brazier may not use a shield, buckler or additional weapon in close combat.
+If the model has a shield, they still gets a +1 bonus to his armor save against shooting.

-Fire: Whenever you score a successful hit with the brazier staff roll a D6.
+__Fire:__ Whenever you score a successful hit with the brazier staff roll a D6.
 If you roll a 5+ the victim is set on fire.
 If the warrior survives the attack they must score a 4+ in the Recovery phase or suffer a Strength 4 hit each turn they are on fire and will be unable to do anything other than move.
 Other warriors from the same warband may help to put the flames out if they wish.
 They must move into base-to-base contact and score a 4+in the Recovery phase.

 ### Censer

 The censer is a hollow spiked metal ball attached to a long chain and is swung like a flail.
 A plague infested shard of warpstone burns inside the ball and emits pestilential fumes that nauseate the opponents and may turn the wielder of the censer into a difficult target to shoot at.

-[Skaven, Clan Pestilens Only]
+_[Skaven, Clan Pestilens Only]_

+__
-Range: Close Combat
+__Range:____ Close Combat

+__
-Strength: As User +
+__Strength:____ As User +

+__
-Special Rule: Heavy, Two-Handed, Fog of Death
+__Special Rules:____ Heavy, Two-Handed, Fog of Death

-Special Rules
-Heavy: The +2 Strength bonus applies only to the first turn of hand to hand combat.
+__Heavy:__ The +2 Strength bonus applies only to the first turn of hand to hand combat.

-Two-handed: A censer requires two hands to be used and the wielder cannot use a shield, buckler or additional weapon in close combat.
+__Two-handed:__ A censer requires two hands to be used and the wielder cannot use a shield, buckler or additional weapon in close combat.

-Fog of Death: A model hit by the censer must take a Toughness test.
+__Fog of Death:__ A model hit by the censer must take a Toughness test.
 Roll a D6.
 If the result is higher than the Toughness of the model taking the test, he will suffer an automatic wound in addition to the censer hit.
 A result of 6 always inflicts a wound.
 Also the model wielding the censer must take the test and will suffer a wound with a result of 6.
 Models of undead and possessed are immune to the fog of death and do not take the test.
 If the model wielding the censer also has the fog-enhancing warpstone shards, he becomes a difficult target to shoot at, and models targeting him with missile weapons suffer a -1 penalty to hit.

 ### Claw of the Old Ones

 This is a very ancient weapon made from a strange metal that is impervious to age and corrosion.
 The powers of this artefact can only be unleashed through a ritual known only to a handful of Amazons.
 The blade of this weapon glows white hot and can cut through armor as if it were paper.

+__
-Range: Close Combat
+__Range:____ Close Combat

+__
-Strength: As User +
+__Strength:____ As User +

+__
-Special Rule: No Save, Parry
+__Special Rules:____ No Save, Parry

-Special Rules
-No Save: The blade of the Claw can literally cut through anything.
+__No Save:__ The blade of the Claw can literally cut through anything.
 A warrior wounded by a Claw receives no armor save whatsoever.

-Parry: User may parry as per normal rules.
+__Parry:__ User may parry as per normal rules.

 ### Dagger

 Daggers and knives are extremely common, and men are allowed to carry them in enclaves where weapons are otherwise forbidden.
 Many a warrior in Mordheim has died with a dagger in his back.

+__
-Range: Close Combat
+__Range:____ Close Combat

+__
-Strength: As user
+__Strength:____ As user

+__
-Special Rule: +1 Enemy Armor Save
+__Special Rules:____ +1 Enemy Armor Save

-Special Rules
-+1 Enemy Armor Save: Daggers are not the best weapons to use for penetrating an enemy model’s armor.
+__+1 Enemy Armor Save:__ Daggers are not the best weapons to use for penetrating an enemy model’s armor.
 An enemy wounded by a dagger gains a +1 bonus to his armor save, and a 6+ armor save if he has none normally.

 ### Disease Dagger

 This dagger is permanently covered with a disgusting and moulderish layer of green ooze that may infect those that are hit with terrible diseases.

-[Skaven, Clan Pestilens Only]
+_[Skaven, Clan Pestilens Only]_

-Range: Close Combat
+__Range:__ Close Combat

-Strength: -
+__Strength:__ -

-Special Rule: +1 Enemy Armor Save
+__Special Rules:__ +1 Enemy Armor Save
-Special Rules

 +1 Enemy Armor Save: Daggers are not the best weapons to use for penetrating an enemy model’s armor.
 An enemy wounded by a dagger gains a +1 bonus to his armor save,